 The reach of the federal government's authority under the Interstate Commerce Clause was put to the test in a landmark Supreme Court case, United States v.
 Sullivan, 332 U.S. 689 (1948).
-In Sullivan, a community pharmacist contended that the Federal Food, Drug and Cosmetic Act did not apply to transactions between his pharmacy and his customers because these were entirely intrastate transactions.
+In Sullivan, a community pharmacist contended that the federal FDCA did not apply to transactions between his pharmacy and his customers because these were entirely intrastate transactions.
 The facts of the case showed that a pharmaceutical manufacturer in Chicago, Illinois, shipped properly labeled bottles of sulfathiazole tablets to an Atlanta, Georgia, wholesaler.
 The label stated that the drug was to be sold by prescription only.
-Sullivan, a pharmacist in Columbus, Georgia, purchased the drug from the wholesaler and proceeded to sell the drug without prescription and without the labeling required under the Food, Drug, and Cosmetic Act.
+Sullivan, a pharmacist in Columbus, Georgia, purchased the drug from the wholesaler and proceeded to sell the drug without prescription and without the labeling required under the FDCA.
 Finding against the pharmacist, the Court held that the Act extends to even these intrastate transactions because its intent is to protect the public and that intent would be subverted by a narrow definition of interstate commerce.